Chalceus epakros: Etymology

-The genus name Chalceus comes from "chalkos", which is the Greek word for copper.
+The genus name Chalceus comes from "chalkos", which is the Greek word for "copper".
 French biologist Georges Cuvier, who named the first member of Chalceus (C. macrolepidotus), named it this because the preserved specimen's scales were copper-colored ("sometimes golden") when preserved in alcohol, though its scales are silvery in life.

 Taxonomy

-In the year 2004, Brazilian biologists Mônica Toledo-Piza and Angela M. Zanata performed a re-examination of the genus Chalceus, resulting in the nomination of not only C. epakros but its congeners C. guaporensis and C. spilogyros.
+In 2004, Brazilian biologists Mônica Toledo-Piza and Angela M. Zanata performed a re-examination of the genus Chalceus, resulting in the nomination of not only C. epakros but its congeners C. guaporensis and C. spilogyros.
 Upon study in 2005, C. epakros and C. guaporensis were determined to form a clade, accounting for their visual similarities, while C. spilogyros, C. erythrurus, and C. macrolepidotus share another.

 Previously, specimens of C. epakros had been misidentified as specimens of C. macrolepidotus and C. erythrurus; C. macrolepidotus (Cuvier) and C. erythrurus (Cope) are long-established members of the genus, having been named in 1818 and 1870, respectively.